-Communication regarding deadlines and policies are sent to students via the MPH student listserv and email ONLY.
-See Appendices 3 and 4 for samples of rubric and signature page.
+Communication regarding deadlines and policies is sent to students via the MPH student listserv and email.
+Submission deadlines and dropbox instructions are posted on eLC CPH-GRAD at the beginning of each term.

-The student will submit a preliminary version of the paper no later than 4 weeks prior to the university's published last day of class for that particular semester (click here for UGA's academic calendar).
-From that point, the student is responsible for making any suggested changes to the document, based on advisor's recommendations, and submitting the FINAL document for approval several days prior to the scheduled e-Poster session (typically held on reading day each semester or the final day of classes in Summer terms).
-The full recommended timeline is available on the first page of the capstone proposal.
-The recommended dates are also sent via email at the beginning of the semester.
+The student will email their LinkedIn Portfolio link, preliminary draft of manuscript and e-Poster to the faculty advisor, 4 weeks prior to the university's published last day of class for that particular semester (click here for UGA's academic calendar).
+From that point, the student is responsible for making any suggested changes to the documents, based on advisor's recommendations, and submitting the FINAL document to the faculty advisor, for approval, three days prior to the scheduled poster session.
+The poster sessions are typically held on reading day each semester or the final day of classes in Summer terms.
+The full recommended timeline is also included on the APE proposal.